-owners of active alarm systems to register their alarm system with the
+City ordinance requires owners of active alarm systems to obtain an alarm permit with the City.
+Alarm permits are not required for:

 An alarm installed on a motor vehicle